 Água d’Alto is a small coastal area on São Miguel island in the Azores.
 It is very rural, with agriculture being the main economic factor for this town, such as milk, corn, and more.
 With the recent increase in the tourism industry, more foreigners are also coming to enjoy its beautiful landscapes.

 Locals and tourists recognize Água d’Alto for its coastal beauty and beaches.
 The Azores are not particularly famous for extensive sandy beaches, but Água d’Alto is one of the exceptions.
-It has 1 small and 1 large beach of 600 meters of extension, with a lonely hotel at its end.
+It has one small and one large beach, each 600 meters in length, with a lonely hotel at its end.

 Everything began in 1511 with the foundation of the village.
 It officially became a town in 1907.